 – Take a few more deep breaths and send thoughts of loving kindness.
 Send them to yourself and send them to your audience.

 Is your ‘Spoke’ of attention hovering over:

 – Your thoughts, beliefs of assumptions about your audience

-– How you feel, mentally, physically, emotionally about the presentation
+– How you feel, mentally, physically and emotionally about the presentation

-‘The Wheel of Awareness’ is an extremely powerful reflective practice which can be invaluable in helping us to slow down, calm down and connect with ourselves and our audience far more effectively.
+‘The Wheel of Awareness’ is an extremely powerful reflective practice.
+It’s invaluable in helping us to slow down, calm down and connect with ourselves and our audience far more effectively.